 I read in a recent case study that fewer employers are offering health insurance today.
 In fact, in the year 2000, 69% of employers offered health insurance compared to 58% today.
 Another interesting fact is that due to the rising cost of healthcare, many employers have been forced to increase deductibles and pass more of the premium expense along to employees.
 This is a tough challenge when you consider the fact that benefits are almost right up there with compensation as it relates the employee/employer relationship and how that ties back to increasing loyalty and engagement with employees.

-In my experience, most companies would like to offer competitive benefits and employ a benefit strategy that works but have challenges that get in the way including: limited capitalan evolving workplace and unpredictable costs associated with the affordable care act.
+In my experience, most companies would like to offer competitive benefits and employ a benefits strategy that works but has challenges that get in the way including limited capital and evolving workplace and unpredictable costs associated with the affordable care act.
 When I work with my clients, we consider many factors in our benefits discussion and below are a sample of the most important considerations when focusing on a comprehensive benefits strategy.

 Things you must consider in a benefits strategy:

 - Employee Geography